 What to Pack for Summer in Cape Town

-Not technically a “beach town”, it’s more a city by the sea, so think coffee shops, hip bars, amazing restaurants and a few mountains to scale too.
+Not technically a “beach town”, Cape Town is more a “city by the sea”.
+Think coffee shops, hip bars, amazing restaurants and a few mountains to climb, too.
 In summer you can expect sunny days temperatures in the high 20’s °C (60’s °F) with light to strong wind cooling things down a little.
 It’s unlikely to rain between October and April, although anything can happen these days.
 With this in mind, it’s advisable to pack lots of layers.
 The Atlantic breeze can be pretty chilly on your skin, even if the sun is shining, so a light cardigan should always be in your bag.

 Hitting the Streets of Cape Town